malcolmswaine/LongRunningTasksSimulation/Back/OI.Web.Services/README.md

 run the command (requires docker or docker desktop to be installed) docker-compose up

-this will start containers for both the back and it's supporting database

-Check the wep api us launched at (sometimes ports aren't displayed in docker desktop) https://localhost:8001/swagger/index.html

-Be aware that if you have a local PostGres server running on port 5432 this will conflict with the port mapping of the PostGres exposed on the container port mapping, so the local server instance should be stopped first.
+This will run an initial data migration, so make sure the database is online and accepting connections.

+The new container instance should create a web server exposing http on port 8000, and https on 8001

+Open the swagger gen to check everything is working

+https://localhost:8001/swagger/index.html

 VS Local
 ======================
-Use Debug configuration

-Uncomment the ConnectionStrings in appsettings.development.json (issue with docker compose picking up incorrect config)

-Taget the OI.Web.Services Project as startup

-Use the https launch settings
+In Visual Studio open the backend Solution file from
+\<Project Root>\Back\OI.Web.sln

+Ensure that the solution configuration is set to **Debug** Ensure that the startup project is set to **OI.Web.Services** Ensure that the launch configuration is set to **https**

-this will launch the default swagger UI at https://localhost:8001/swagger/index.html
+Run the project OI.Web.Services project; this will launch the default swagger UI at:

-The app is expecting a PostGres SQL instance to be listening on 5432, so either use the instance provided by running the 'docker-compose up' command to bring up a PostGres instance, or provide your own PostGres and modify the connection string in appsettings.json
+https://localhost:8001/swagger/index.html

 Tests
 ======================

-Run NUnit tests from VS Test Explorer
+Run the NUnit tests from Visual Studio Test Explorer